d2l-ai/d2l-en/chapter_introduction/index.md

 or what actually *happens* when a machine learning model generates an output.
 That is because supervised learning and unsupervised learning do not address these issues in a very sophisticated way.
-In either case, we grab a big pile of data up front, then set our pattern recognition machines in motion without ever interacting with the environment again.
+In either case, we grab a big pile of data upfront, then set our pattern recognition machines in motion without ever interacting with the environment again.
 Because all of the learning takes place